 Legislation signed in 2009 changed the process of adopting building codes in the state.
 Previously, the statewide code would only apply to local governments that had not already adopted a code, including less stringent codes.
 The code now applies to all jurisdictions, but local governments may adopt more stringent codes provided they notify the Office of Energy.

-The most recent code references 2012 IECC and ASHRAE 90.1-2007.
-The new code became effective on July 1, 2015.
+The current code in Nevada is the 2018 IECC with state amendments for residential and commercial buildings.
+This code became effective on June 26, 2018.
 Under state law, the Nevada State Energy Office must promulgate the most recent version of the IECC every three years.